Erivan Fortress: Sardar's Palace

 The palace was in the north-western part of the fortress.
 The palace hanged on the Hrazdan gorge.
 It was a square wide building with many sections.
 The harem was one of the biggest sections, it was 200 ft long and 125 ft wide.
 It was divided into many rooms and corridors.
 This palace was built in 1798 during the reign of Huseyn-Ali khan's son, Mahmud.

 All palaces built previously had been destroyed whenever the khans built a new one.
 The last was built in 1798 in Persian architectural style, containing "Shushaband-ayva" ("A Hall of Mirrors"), whose cornice was covered with colorful glass.
 The ceiling was decorated by the pictures of sparkling flowers.
 And in the walls of the hall were eight images drawn on the canvas: Fat′h-Ali Shah, Huseyn-Ghuli and Hasan, Abbas Mirza, Faramarz, etc.

 After the capture of Erivan by the Russians, in one of the halls of the palace, Aleksandr Griboyedov's famous comedy, Woe from Wit, was performed by the military garrison with stand by of the author.
 A marble memorial plaque which commemorates the performance is in the Yerevan Ararat Wine Factory, which currently occupies the location where the fortress once existed.

 Harem and the bath

 The inner walls of khan's harem were covered by marble, with colorful patterns.
 There was a swimming pool (measurements were 15 sazhen (32 meters) in length, 4 sazhen (9 meters) in width and 3 arshin (2,1 meters) in depth).

 Mosques

 There were two late Safavi era mosques inside the Erivan Fortress.
 One was Rajab-Pasha Mosque; the other was Abbas Mirza Mosque.
 The ruins of Rajab-Pasha Mosque remained until the beginning of the works of reconstruction of Erivan in 1930s.
-Only one wall of Abbas Mirza Mosque remains standing.